sideshowcoder/canned/README.md

 will serve the relative folder via port 5000

+If you want canned to iterate through all accepted content types in the `Accept` header, use

+    $ canned --iterate_accept=true ./my/reponses/

 If for whatever reason you want to turn of CORS support do so via

     $ canned --cors=false ./my/responses/